 Over the last decade or so, power flushing has become less and less popular.
-This is partly since magnetic system filters (or sludge filter) for boilers are becoming more popular.
+This is partly since magnetic system filters (also known as boiler filters) are becoming more popular.

 Power flushing gets rid of debris that has collected in a system.
-And up until recently it used to be the best solution.
+And up until recently it was the best solution.

 However, magnetic system filters catch most debris and it’s a great idea to have one fitted.
 Using one means that a power flush doesn’t have the impact that it used to.

 What is A Magnetic System Filter, and How Does it Work?

 Best Magnetic System Filters

 Why a Sludge Filter is NOT an Alternative to Inhibitor

 What Happens If a Magnetic Filter is Not Fitted